LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Introduction

 As a promising approach, cross-domain sequential recommendation (CDSR) has been proposed to alleviate the data sparsity problem~\cite{sparsity}.
 By absorbing users' interactions from various domains to enrich the interaction sequence, CDSR can capture more comprehensive user preferences and give more accurate predictions.
-However, two issues hinder the further development of CDSR. \begin{itemize}[leftmargin=*] \item \textbf{i) Imbalance Issue}: This issue stems from the imbalance of items from different domains in the user's interactions.
+However, two issues hinder the further development of CDSR. \begin{itemize}[leftmargin=*] \item \textbf{i) Domain Imbalance Issue}: This issue stems from the imbalance of items from different domains in the user's interactions.
 For illustration, we define the domain ratio $r$ as the proportion of domain \textit{A} items among all the items in one user's interaction.
 For a two-domain situation, it can be calculated by $r =\frac{|n^A-n^B|}{n^A+n^B}$, where $n^A$ and $n^B$ respectively represent the number of items from domain \textit{A} and \textit{B} in one user's interaction histories.
 Then, we present the detailed statistics of Amazon dataset (Cloth - Sport)\footnote{The Cloth domain refers to domain A, while the Sport domain refers to domain B} in Figure~\ref{fig:prel_exp}.
 Observing from the results, the majority of users (red label) are located in the `90\%-100\%' category, indicating the severe domain imbalance in practice.
 Such an imbalance may lead to difficulty in capturing the domain-specific features, severely affecting the recommendation performance~\cite{cdsrsurvey1,bridge}.
 To alleviate this problem, some existing methods~\cite{transfer1,transfer2} employ transfer learning frameworks to enhance information flow across domains.
-Others~\cite{gnnbased} apply graph neural networks (GNNs)~\cite{gnn} to bridge the domain gap by modeling item connections.
-However, these methods heavily rely on overlapping users (those with interactions in both domains), which hinders the applications in real-world scenarios~\cite{cdsrsurvey2}. \item \textbf{ii) Transition Issue}: The other issue originates from the difficulty in capturing the user's cross-domain preference within the complex interaction sequence, which directly hinders the prediction for domain-specific items.
-Some existing methods~\cite{CDSR1,CDSR_tri,TriCDR} introduce extra domain-specific threads to alleviate this problem.
+Others~\cite{gnnbased} apply graph neural networks (GNNs)~\cite{gnn,gnnrec} to bridge the domain gap by modeling item connections.
+However, these methods heavily rely on overlapping users (those with interactions in both domains), which hinders the applications in real-world scenarios~\cite{cdsrsurvey2}. \item \textbf{ii) Domain Transition Issue}: The other issue originates from the difficulty in capturing the user's cross-domain preference within the mixed interaction sequence.
+Current research adopt two paradigms to alleviate this problem.
+A line of them~\cite{tpuf_single,preprec_single} only leverage the global domain-shared features, but employ extra training objectives to identify the transition pattern between domains.
+Nevertheless, they lack the necessary details within domain-specific features, making it even more difficult to recognize the transition pattern.
+Others~\cite{CDSR1,CDSR_tri,TriCDR,ABXI} introduce extra domain-specific threads to alleviate this problem.
 By training the domain-specific threads and the domain-shared thread in parallel, they can easily recognize users' preferences in a specific domain.
-However, they fail to identify the necessary connection between domain-specific features and domain-shared features, leading to undesirable recommendation performance.
-Others~\cite{tpuf_single,preprec_single} only leverage the global domain-shared features, but employ extra training objectives to identify the transition pattern between domains.
-Nevertheless, they lack the necessary details within domain-specific features, making it even more difficult to recognize such a pattern from a collaborative view. \end{itemize}
+However, they fail to establish the necessary connection between domain-specific and domain-shared features, resulting in relatively ambiguous modeling for domain-specific features. \end{itemize}